alexsaccone/compileAI/README.md

-Bootstrapped with create-react-app.

 Quick tutorial to run:

+1) Create a .env file in the website folder containing only the following line:

+  REACT_APP_API_KEY={ your Gemini API key }

+2) Navigate to the directory where the repository is located locally in the command line and enter the following commands:

   cd website
   npm start

-Create a .env file in the root directory and input any missing API keys

 TODO:
-Dependencies to parse and handle csv, sql and maybe mongodb Begin setting up openai API
-Make website actually look good
+Add support for SQL, mongodb